FranklinBarto/FranklinBarto/README.md

 ### 👋  I’m Franklin Barto, a software developer building things on the web!

-Primarily, I work as a full stack developer, but also have experience in Product Design, DevOps, and Data Science.
+Primarily, I work as a full stack dev, but also have experience in Product Design, DevOps, and Data Science.
 Currently, I'm learning AI/ML and some React-Native.

 ---

-## Below is a bunch of tools I am conversant with
+## Below is a bunch of tools I am experienced with

 ### Web Development
 <p>